Genusbiz/docs/developers/defining-an-app-model/data/object-class/modify-an-object-or-identifier-domain/security.md

 ## Granting permissions to all objects

 To allow granting of permissions to all objects, select **Allow granting of permissions to all objects**.
-Only [trusted users](../../../security/trusted-users.md) can grant permissions to all objects.
+Only [trusted users](../../../security/trusted-users.md) or users with [app model admin rights](../../../security/app-model-administrators.md) can grant permissions to all objects.
 How to grant permissions to all objects is described in the article [Grant Permissions to All Objects to a Security Group](../../../security/security-permissions.md).

 ## Granting permissions to all objects satisfying conditions

 To allow granting of permissions to all objects based on a condition, select **Allow granting of permissions to all objects**, and then select the **allow using conditions** check box.
-Only [trusted users](../../../security/trusted-users.md) can grant permissions to all objects satisfying conditions.
+Only [trusted users](../../../security/trusted-users.md) or users with [app model admin rights](../../../security/app-model-administrators.md) can grant permissions to all objects satisfying conditions.
 How to grant permissions to all objects satisfying conditions is described in the article [Grant Permissions to All Objects Satisfying Conditions to a Security Group](../../../security/security-permissions.md).